 • Physical therapists

 • Speech/language therapists

 • Mental health professionals

 “Out-of-Sync Child” presentations may be as short as a one-hour keynote speech or as long as a 12-hour course over two days.
 The topics discussed in a typical six-hour course are outlined here.
 They may be lengthened, shortened, and otherwise tweaked to meet the needs of the audience.

 Course Descriptions and Objectives

-Some children withdraw from physical contact, refuse to participate in typical classroom and playground activities that their peers enjoy, or respond in an unusual way to ordinary sensations of touch, movement, sights and sounds.
+Many children with SPD, who may or may not be on the autistic spectrum, withdraw from physical contact, refuse to participate in typical classroom and playground activities that their peers enjoy, or respond in an unusual way to ordinary sensations of touch, movement, sight and sound.
 These children don’t behave as we expect – not because they won’t, but because they can’t.
-Inefficient processing of sensory messages that come from one’s body and surroundings often causes out-of-sync behavior.
+Sensory Processing Disorder may be the cause of their out-of-sync behavior.

-Objective 2) To learn about the basics of Sensory Processing Disorder (SPD) and its three major categories: sensory modulation disorder, sensory discrimination disorder, and sensory-based motor disorders including postural disorder and dyspraxia.
+Objective 1) Explain the three major categories of SPD: sensory modulation disorder, sensory discrimination disorder, and sensory-based motor disorders.

-Objective 1: To understand that movement and touch experiences are essential ingredients in every child’s daily life.
+Objective 1) Explain how movement and touch experiences are essential ingredients in every child’s day.